 Human Causes of Wildfire

-Several studies have concluded that human-started wildfires are disproportionately more common than naturally-occurring wildfires.
-The 2017 study of Jennifer K. Balch et al. revealed that 84 percent of wildfires in the U.S. stemmed from human-induced factors.
-It also added that human-induced wildfires also occurred in areas where fuel moisture was higher, thus expanding the geographical and seasonal niche of wildfire incidents.
+Several studies have concluded that human-induced wildfires are disproportionately more common than naturally-occurring wildfires.
+The 2017 study of Jennifer K. Balch et al. revealed that 84 percent of wildfires in the U.S. stemmed from human-caused factors.
+It also added that human-induced wildfires also occurred in areas where fuel was higher, thus expanding the geographical and seasonal niche of wildfire incidents.

 FURTHER READINGS AND REFERENCES